11/6/2024

 speaker

-With over 500 manufactured housing and RV properties, small incremental expenses across each property can quickly add up to a significant amount, which is impacting our results over the course of the second half of the year.
+With over 500 manufactured housing and RV properties, small incremental expenses across each property and quickly add up to a significant amount, which is impacting our results over the course of the second half. of the year.
 The primary overages stemmed from landscaping, tree trimming, and pool repairs.
 We did achieve our expected targets and payroll and other parts of supply and repair, but these items are higher than originally forecasted.

 speaker